fryderykhuang/NullGC/README.md

 ## Motivation

-This project was born mostly out of my curiosity on how far can it go to entirely eliminate garbage collection.
+This project was born mostly out of my curiosity on how far can it go to entirely eliminate garbage collection, also as a side project emerged from an ongoing game engine development.
 Although .NET background GC is already good at hiding GC stops, still there are some.
-Also for throughput focused scenarios, there may be huge throughput difference when GC is completely out of the equation.
+Also for throughput focused scenarios, there may be huge performance potential when GC is completely out of the equation according to my previous experience on realtime data processing.

 ## Usage